The New Climate

 - The atmosphere’s capacity to absorb greenhouse gas emissions is a scarce resource.

-- Each year we wait the cost to society of addressing the issue goes up.
+- Each year we delay action on climate, the cost to society of addressing the issue goes up.

 - Pricing carbon reduces emissions faster than regulation.

-Pairing a carbon fee with pro-growth policy could create jobs and address climate.
+Pairing a carbon fee with pro-growth policy could create jobs and address climate risk.

-- Revenue could protect low- and middle-income families and retrain coal workers.
+- The remainder could strengthen low- and middle-income families and protect coal communities.

 - With a modest fee, we could reduce emissions 28% relative to 2005 levels by 2025.